hpc-gridware/clusterscheduler/doc/markdown/man/man1/qacct.md

 The name, an expression for matching names, or ID of the job during execution for which accounting information is printed.
 If neither a name nor an ID is given all jobs are enlisted.
 This option changes the output format of `qacct`.
 If activated, CPU times are no longer accumulated but the "raw" accounting information is printed in a formatted form instead.
-See accounting(5) for an explanation of the displayed information.
+Seexxqs_name_sxx_accounting(5) for an explanation of the displayed information.

 ## -l *attr=val,...*
 A resource requirement specification which must be met by the queues in which the jobs being accounted were